A Wide-area, Low-latency, and Power-efficient 6-DoF Pose Tracking System for Rigid Objects: Abstract

 \section{Abstract}

 Position sensitive detectors (PSDs) offer possibility to track single active marker's two (or three) degrees of freedom (DoF) position with a high accuracy, while having a fast response time with high update frequency and low latency, all using a very simple signal processing circuit.
 However they are not particularly suitable for 6-DoF object pose tracking system due to lack of orientation measurement, limited tracking range, and sensitivity to environmental variation.
 We propose a novel 6-DoF pose tracking system for a rigid object tracking requiring a single active marker.
 The proposed system uses a stereo-based PSD pair and multiple Inertial Measurement Units (IMUs).
 This is done based on a practical approach to identify and control the power of Infrared-Light Emitting Diode (IR-LED) active markers, with an aim to increase the tracking work space and reduce the power consumption.
-Our proposed tracking system is validated with three different work space sizes and for static and dynamic positional accuracy using robotic arm manipulator with three different dynamic motion patterns.
-The results show that the static position root-mean-square (RMS) error is $0.6~mm$.
+Our proposed tracking system is validated with three different work space sizes and for static and dynamic positional accuracy using robotic arm manipulator with three different dynamic motion patterns. \yhk{Results demonstrate that the static position accuracy root-mean-square (RMS) error is $0.6~mm$ ($0.22~mm$ precision RMS error) at the mid range of the workspace and $1.3~mm$ ($0.44~mm$ precision RMS error) at the largest workspace.
 The dynamic position RMS error is $0.7$-$0.9~mm$.
-The orientation RMS error is between $0.04^\circ$ and $0.9^\circ$ at varied dynamic motion.
-Overall, our proposed tracking system is capable of tracking a rigid object pose with sub-millimeter accuracy at the mid range of the work space and sub-degree accuracy for all work space under a lab setting.
+The orientation RMS error is between $0.04^\circ$ and $0.9^\circ$ at varied dynamic motion.} Overall, our proposed tracking system is capable of tracking a rigid object pose with sub-millimeter accuracy at the mid range of the work space and sub-degree accuracy for all work space under a lab setting.

 }